Floating Islands

 Replant and repeat

-Replant your island with young plants and repeat the process.
+Use the same pots to replant your island with young plants and repeat the process.

 expert Advice